 The bill amends Washington state law concerning the possession and regulation of spring blade knives and other dangerous weapons.
 It specifically removes the classification of spring blade knives as dangerous weapons under RCW 9.41.250, stating that "A spring blade knife is not a dangerous weapon under this section."
-The legislation introduces new restrictions on the possession of spring blade knives in sensitive locations, such as public and private school premises and licensed child care centers, where possession is now explicitly prohibited.
-Additionally, the bill updates definitions and penalties for violations, establishing that offenses related to carrying weapons in these areas will result in misdemeanor or gross misdemeanor charges, depending on the number of offenses.
-It also mandates mental health evaluations for individuals aged 12 to 21 who violate these laws.
+The legislation introduces new restrictions on the possession of spring blade knives in sensitive locations, such as public and private school premises and licensed child care centers, where carrying or possessing such knives is now unlawful.
+Additionally, the bill updates definitions and penalties related to these regulations, establishing that violations can lead to misdemeanor or gross misdemeanor charges, and emphasizes the need for "GUN-FREE ZONE" signage in schools and child care centers.

 Statutes affected: